Blog

 1. Decentralized Contributors: every theme is maintained by a different person.
 There’s no single point of failure when it comes to software maintainability.

 2. Centralized Discoverability: most themes are scattered and disorganized.
-The cool thing about Dracula is that you can find everything in one place.
+Dracula helps you find everything in one place.

-3. Transparency: on the website, you can see the number of views for each theme, who are the people behind them, how much sales were made.
+3. Transparency: on the website, you can see views, who made each theme, and how much sales were made.
 Everything is open, and that creates trust.

-4. Constraints: Dracula is only available in dark mode, despite having TONS of requests to have a light theme as well.
-People complain about constraints (think of Twitter's 140 character limit), but constraints make good products.
+4. Constraints: Dracula is only available in dark mode, despite many requests for a light theme.
+People complain about constraints (think of Twitter’s 140 character limit), but constraints make good products.

 5. Consistency: not only in terms of colors but in terms of effort.
 The first Dracula theme was created in 2013, and the project has kept evolving since then.

 6. Portability: developers want an environment that feels uniform.
-There's a real cost associated with context switch, so having a theme available for 227 apps across Windows, Mac, Linux, Android, iOS is very important.
+Context switches have a cost, so Dracula works for 227 apps across Windows, Mac, Linux, Android, and iOS.

 7. Branding: why make something boring when you can make it fun?
-The name, the logo, the icons, the visual aesthetics - it all counts.
+The name, the logo, the icons, and the visual aesthetics all count.

 8. Personal: the origin story described on the About page is extremely personal.
 For years I was afraid of making it public on the internet.
 Now I know that when you make yourself vulnerable, people feel connected.

-Building an open source project isn't easy.
-I hope you can apply these same ideas to make your projects more unique too.
+Building open source isn’t easy.
+I hope these ideas help you make your projects feel uniquely yours.

-We now have a Wikipedia page!
-How crazy is that?
+We now have a Wikipedia page.
+How wild is that?

 Dracula Wikipedia page